What You Will Need

-- In warmer regions (Zone 7 and above) where winter weather is relatively mild, sweet peas can be sown in fall.
+- In warmer regions where winter weather is mild, sow sweet peas in autumn.
 Everywhere else, sow in late winter/early spring.
-Soak the seeds in water for 24 hours before sowing.
-This softens the seed coat and speeds up the sprouting process.
+Soak your seeds for 24 hours before sowing.
+This softens the seed coat and speeds the sprouting process by a few days.

 - Cover pots with a plastic dome lid to increase humidity and speed up germination.
 Place in a cool greenhouse or in a bright window in the house.

-- Once plants are 4 to 6 inches (10 to 15 cm) tall, pinch out the central growing tip, just above a leaf joint, leaving just two or three leaf nodes.
+- Once plants are 4 to 6 in (10 to 15 cm) tall, pinch out the central growing tip, just above a leaf joint, leaving just 2 or 3 leaf nodes.
 This will encourage the plant to branch vigorously from the base.

-- Sweet peas love water, and without consistent moisture they'll fail to thrive.
-Keeping their thirst quenched during warm weather is crucial, so set up soaker hoses as soon as you plant them to keep their lush growth unchecked.
-Feed plants weekly with diluted fish and seaweed emulsion.
+- Sweet peas love water, and without consistent moisture, they won’t thrive.
+Keeping their thirst quenched during warm weather is crucial, so set up drip irrigation or soaker hoses as soon as you plant them.
+We water deeply 2 to 3 times a week.

 - To prolong blooming, it’s important that you keep plants from setting seed, so be sure to harvest and deadhead the flowers frequently.
 For the longest vase life, pick stems that have at least two unopened flowers at the tip.
 While they can be picked when more open, their vase life won’t be as long.
 Sweet peas are a short-lived cut flower, lasting at best 4 to 5 days in a vase.
 Adding sugar or flower preservative to the water makes a big difference and will add a few extra days.